lawrencioqt/BalbuenaJeffLawrenceCS3101_WSTactivities/README.md

 ![screenshot](Laboratory%20Activities/Laboratory%20Activity%202%20-%2010-04-2024/visionboard-output.png).

-## 🔢 Word Counter: Laboratory Activity 3
+## 🔢 Word and Sentence Counter: Laboratory Activity 3

 **Description:**
 A fun and interactive word and sentence counter inspired by BMO from *Adventure Time*.
 This tool combines functionality with BMO’s playful console design for a delightful user experience.